ghall89/alfred-git-workflow/README.md

 ## Go

-This workflow is built around a simple utility written I wrote in Go.
+This workflow's custom logic is handled by a simple utility I wrote in Go.
 The utility is compiled for performance and ease of use - you don't need Go installed on your machine to use it.
 However, I've included the source code for the utility in `src/getRepos` for anybody who is curious.